robinelfrink/bottle-cap-avery-20-rnd/README.md

 ## Development

-I'm happy to accept pull requests, as long as they don't interfere with what I think is the best layout :blush:
+I'm happy to accept pull requests, as long as they don't interfere with what I think is best :blush:

 ## Acknowledgement